Updated: September 9, 2021

 And by setting up this reward, which I know I’d enjoy, I’ve potentially avoided other more expensive options — like doing some impulsive shopping or going on an unplanned out-of-town trip.

-Yes, those might sound as better rewards.
+Yes, those might sound like better rewards.
 But they’re not practical if you’re trying to watch your budget.
 Plus, I’d like to reserve those as rewards for bigger goals, and not simply after surviving a busy week.

 Rewarding yourself with what you truly deserve.